Gazza16/workbook/work_book.md

     address format.
 This will allow for a much larger number of unique IP numbers.

     * routers and routing
+    Routers serve as connecting points between different nodes.
+Routers and routing assist in handling traffic and communication between nodes in a more effective way.
+Given how popular the internet has become it is important to keep large networks operational both during redesigns and outgaes, routers help this be possible.

     * domains and DNS

     **Explain** how each technology has contributed to the development of the internet.